 Tools to Handle Sensitive Information

 Handling sensitive information is one of the main concerns for employers hiring people with a criminal record.
-Sharing details about someone’s criminal history via video conference software or other communication tools might be necessary, but it also carries the risk of a privacy breach.
+Sharing details about someone’s criminal history via video conference software or other communication tools might be necessary.
+But it also carries the risk of a privacy breach.

 Good news!
 There are some tools to make the hiring process more secure and efficient.
 Using VoIP software ensures any sensitive information you’re handling, like criminal records of your potential candidates, is securely communicated with the hiring team.